 GOTS-certified organic cotton

 Won't take shape around produce

 This set stands out because of the included button and tie that can be used to make wrapped bundles more secure for transport.
-It’s also an economical choice for those looking for a starter set to try out.
-Our tester noted these wraps are more pliable than other wraps by other brands she's used.
-They are also available in different prints if the ability to incorporate a splash of color to packed sack lunches is appealing.
+It’s also an economical choice for those who are looking for a starter set to try out.
+Our tester noted that these wraps are more pliable than other wraps by other brands she's used.
+They are also available in different prints in case the ability to incorporate a splash of color to packed sack lunches is appealing.

 While the wrap was sufficient for storing a sandwich, it is a little harder to form around produce, and it's certainly doesn't adhere well enough to store loose snacks, like pretzels.
 Essentially, it works best with food that can remain at least partially in its original packaging.
-On the other hand, you could secure it with an elastic, string, piece of tape, etc., for added security.
+On the other hand, you could secure it with an elastic, string, or piece of tape for added security.
 When it comes time to clean, wash with warm water and soap.
-Our tester confirmed that this product retains its original level of stickiness and durability after washing and air drying on the counter.
+Our tester confirmed that this product retains its original level of stickiness and durability after washing and air-drying on the counter.